 Applicants will be asked the DATE of the wedding, WHERE the wedding will take place (city, village or township), name of the church, home or facility and the OFFICIANT'S NAME, ADDRESS AND PHONE NUMBER.

 MINIMUM AGE TO MARRY

 No one under the age of 16 can get married in Wisconsin, regardless of circumstances.
 An applicant between the ages of 16 and 18 must obtain the consent of his/her parents or legal guardians.
 If both parents are deceased, the appointed legal guardian must sign.

 CAN I GET MARRIED IN THE COURTHOUSE?

 The Family Court Commissioner, Nathan Novak, performs marriages in the Courthouse at no charge.
 An appointment may be made by calling (715) 839-6029.
 Other Eau Claire County Court Commissioners are available for hire.
 A current listing can be found here.

-The marriage license fee is $80.00.
+The marriage license fee is currently $95.00.
 There are no refunds and we cannot accept out-of-state checks.
-Payments can be made by cash, local check or credit card (credit card payments have a $1.91 convenience fee).
+Payments can be made by cash, local check or credit card (credit card payments will be charged a convenience fee).

 Printable version of requirements and Instructions can be found here.